FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/install_transfer_cft_1.md

       <tr>
          <td>Configuration filename         </td>
          <td><p>Enter the path, or navigate, to the configuration file (initialize.properties file) containing details for the Transfer CFT installation.
 This file defines settings such as hostname, license key, governance options, and so on.</p>
 <p>If you do not specify a file, you can continue with the installation, but the installation procedure does not create the runtime directory.
-(Run the <span class="code">initialize </span>command post installation if you opt to create the runtime directory at a later date.)</p>         </td>
+(Run the <code>initialize </code>command post installation if you opt to create the runtime directory at a later date.)</p>         </td>
       </tr>
       <tr>
          <td>Generate Encryption Key         </td>